|Air Travel Tips||Cruise Travel Tips||General Travel Tips|

 Cruise Travel Tips

-Traveling on a cruise can bring up cause for concern to a family with a child with autism.
+Traveling on a cruise can raise concerns for a family with a child with autism.
 Large ships, activities, food, people, and balconies are just a few concerns parents may bring up initially.
 Here are some tips to consider when booking a cruise for your family.

 • Contact with your cruise line or travel professional: Make your travel professional and/or cruise line aware of any special accommodations or food allergies prior to setting sail.
 This communication is important to establish early on.